 Dogs are revered as loving family pets throughout the world.
 Those that don’t live in a family environment work as service animals and even provide their services to police forces and military operations1.
-Whether you are a pet owner, losing a dog you have bonded with can be devastating.
+Whether you are a pet owner or not, losing a dog you have bonded with can be devastating.
 You would never get rid of a dog that is already a part of your family just because their lifespan is on the short side.
 But what dogs have the shortest lifespan?

 Another study (J Vet Intern Med, Mar-Apr 2011) suggests that while larger breeds tend to die from musculoskeletal and gastrointestinal issues and smaller breeds more commonly die due to endocrine problems, there is no definitive observation as to why some dogs live longer than others based solely on breed, size, or age.
 Yet another study of Rottweilers suggests that some larger breed dogs can live longer than some smaller breeds because of a delay in the development of life-threatening health conditions, like cancer.

 So, some studies suggest that larger breeds have shorter lifespans than smaller breeds.
 But others argue that size isn’t the only factor.
 Protection from the onset of health problems, trauma, life experiences, and quality of life are just a few of the things that can play a role in a dog’s lifespan.
 That being said, we have a good idea of what the shortest-lived dog breeds are based on the studies outlined here and other factors, such as the average lifespan recorded for each particular breed.
 Here is our list of 20 dog breeds with the shortest lifespans.

 The 20 Dogs With the Shortest Lifespans:

 German Shepherds are well-known for being good guard dogs.
 Their intelligence makes them the perfect option for police and military units throughout the world.
 They can also work on the farm and alongside hunters.
 With the right training and socialization, these dogs can be awesome family dogs.